EziGo96/Visualizing-and-Understanding-Convolutional-Networks/README.md

 # Visualizing and Understanding Convolutional Networks
-Implementation of the paper "Visualizing and Understanding Convolutional Networks" using the MNIST digit dataset
+Implementation of the paper "Visualizing and Understanding Convolutional Networks" on the MNIST digit dataset using Tensorflow